genesiscommunitysuccess/docs/docs/03_server/10_integration/07_custom-endpoints/02_basics.md

 By default, the returned value is serialised using the default serialiser.
 However, this is overruled if the return type specified is in the table below.

-If you specify a return type, the value returned amd the behaviour will be as per the table below, regardless of the `Accept` header.
+If you specify a return type, the value returned and the behaviour will be as per the table below, regardless of the `Accept` header.

 However, if the `produces` function is used, then the `Accept` header will always be respected.